 While Italy is one of the most beautiful countries in the world, if not the most beautiful, it is also one of the most bureaucratic.
 Everything requires you to go through a lot of red tape, all the more so if you are going to get married.
 This is very different from the mentality of the US or of English-speaking countries in general.
 Requirements for foreigners, US citizens included, are strict.
 In addition, you don't even speak — or read — fluent Italian, so you draw your own conclusions.

 That being said, you don't have to worry: I will take care of everything quickly.
 I get paperwork done every day, in Italy and abroad.
-I am very familiar with Italian bureaucracy and legislative system, which is why I will be running for Italian parliament soon (no kidding).

 Regardless of religions, nobody denies that masterpieces such as St. Peter's cathedral in Rome — by Michelangelo — or St. Mark's basilica in Venice — also known as the "church of gold", since some of its ancient mosaics are actually made of gold — are undisputed architectural milestones in human history.
 The list of buildings is much longer though — in the order of hundreds of churches — and I suggest opening an encyclopedia of art and architecture if you are interested.